grandstaish/paperparcel/README.md

-# KraftPaper
+# PaperParcel

 ## Overview

-KraftPaper is an annotation processor that automatically generates type-safe [Parcelable](http://developer.android.com/intl/es/reference/android/os/Parcelable.html) wrappers for Kotlin and Java.
-KraftPaper is unique in that it supports Kotlin [Data Classes](https://kotlinlang.org/docs/reference/data-classes.html).
+PaperParcel is an annotation processor that automatically generates type-safe [Parcelable](http://developer.android.com/intl/es/reference/android/os/Parcelable.html) wrappers for Kotlin and Java.
+PaperParcel is unique in that it supports Kotlin [Data Classes](https://kotlinlang.org/docs/reference/data-classes.html).

 Annotated data classes can contain any type that would normally be able to be parcelled.
-This includes all the basic Kotlin types, Lists, Maps, Arrays, SparseArrays, and [many more](https://github.com/grandstaish/KraftPaper/tree/master/compiler/src/test/java/nz/bradcampbell/kraftpaper).
+This includes all the basic Kotlin types, Lists, Maps, Arrays, SparseArrays, and [many more](https://github.com/grandstaish/PaperParcel/tree/master/compiler/src/test/java/nz/bradcampbell/paperparcel).
 In addition to the regular types, Data classes can contain other data classes, or they can have data class Arrays, or even data class type parameters.
-KraftPaper tries to have as little restriction as possible into how you write your data classes, so if you think anything is missing then please raise an issue.
+PaperParcel tries to have as little restriction as possible into how you write your data classes, so if you think anything is missing then please raise an issue.

 ## Usage

-Annotate your data class with @KraftPaper
+Annotate your data class with @PaperParcel

 ```
-@KraftPaper
+@PaperParcel
 data class Example(var test: Int)
 ```